bright-cloud-studio/contao-isotope-cumulative-filter/README.md

 # Contao Isotope Cumulative Filter

-A Contao bundle that extends Isotope's built-in Cumulative Filter module to use deterministic, content-based URL parameters — preventing search engine robots from crawling an infinite stream of unique filter URLs.
+A drop-in Contao bundle that fixes Isotope's Cumulative Filter module to use deterministic, content-based URL parameters — preventing search engine robots from crawling an infinite stream of unique filter URLs.
+No reconfiguration required.

 ## The Problem